 In the free digitization program, TAMI will inventory your films and videotapes, provide minor cleaning and repairs if necessary, and digitize the materials.
-We will then return your originals, along with the digitized files, either transferred to a portable drive that you provide or as DVDs.
+We will then return your originals, along with the digitized files, either transferred to a portable drive or as DVDs.
+Round-Up Participants may provide their own portable drive to TAMI (either one they already own or one they purchase themselves) OR they may purchase a portable drive from TAMI (click here for more information).
 Due to high demand, this entire process can take up to five months.

 Films or videos must be Texas-related (i.e. shot in Texas, shot by a Texan, or be about Texas)

 The owner must be willing and able to contribute a digital copy of the materials to the archive ( i.e. you are or you represent the copyright holder)

 No more than 50 items, a combination of films and/or videotapes, may be contributed per household.
 However, the maximum number of videotapes per collection is 10, and the maximum feet of film per collection is 3,500.
 Don’t hesitate to bring all your films and videotapes!
 TAMI professionals will be on-site to help you determine if your collection exceeds TAMI’s size limits.
 Contact us at firstname.lastname@example.org or (512) 485-3073 for more information.